 If you want to keep some cookies on hand, you can scoop and chill the dough without coating them in the espresso sugar.
 Place the cookie dough inside an airtight container with a layer of plastic wrap on top to prevent them from drying out.
 When ready to bake, roll them in the sugar and add an additional 1-2 minutes to the baking time.

 Coffee extract has a more concentrated flavor which gives these cookies a really intense coffee flavor.
-I recommend getting yourself a small bottle for this recipe but you can substitute with 2 tablespoon of instant espresso powder if that's more easy.
+I recommend getting yourself a small bottle for this recipe but you can substitute with 2 tbsp of instant espresso powder if that’s more easy.

 Yes, you can!
 Add 1 cup of chocolate chips or chunks to the dough after you mix in the dry ingredients.
 Sprinkle come on top as soon as the cookies finish baking.